Chronic recurrent pancreatitis is most often observed with. Modern view of chronic recurrent aphthous stomatitis

 2. It is necessary to differentiate with diseases of the biliary system (cholecystitis, cholelithiasis), chronic enterocolitis, peptic ulcer.

-3. Amylase of blood, urine, ultrasound of the abdominal organs, coprology, blood sugar, glucose tolerance test, duodenal examination with a two-channel probe with secretin and pancreozymin stimulation, fibrogastroscopy, cholegraphy.
+3. Amylase of blood, urine, ultrasound of the abdominal organs, scatology, blood sugar, glucose tolerance test, duodenal examination with a two-channel probe with stimulation of secretin and pancreozymin, fibrogastroscopy, cholegraphy.

-A distinctive feature of chronic recurrent pancreatitis is a more frequent onset of pain attacks than in the case of other forms of the disease.
+A distinctive feature of chronic recurrent pancreatitis is the more frequent occurrence of painful attacks than in the case of other forms of the disease.
 It cannot be said that exacerbations are accompanied by severe symptoms, however, poor treatment can lead to the progression of pancreatic disease and the development of other serious ailments of the gastrointestinal tract.

-The intensity and nature of pain directly depends on the neglect of pancreatitis and the localization of lesions:
+The intensity and nature of pain directly depends on the severity of pancreatitis and the location of the lesions:

-• if the head of the pancreas or its body is affected, the pain manifests itself at the top of the stomach and radiates into the esophagus;
+• if the head of the pancreas or its body is affected, pain appears at the top of the stomach and radiates to the esophagus;

-• if the pathology is in the tail of the gland, pain occurs in the left hypochondrium, and sometimes can even be given to the heart;
+• if the pathology is in the tail of the gland, pain occurs in the left hypochondrium, and sometimes can even radiate to the heart;

-• if the entire pancreas is affected, the patient has girdle pain;
+• if the entire pancreas is affected, the patient will experience girdle pain;

-• perhaps atypical distribution of pain - in the entire abdomen, in the chest or left epigastric region.
+• perhaps atypical distribution of pain - in the entire abdomen, in the chest or left epigastrium.

-If the patient suffers from other chronic diseases, then the pain can be so excruciating that the use of narcotic drugs is required, but doctors do not recommend the use of morphine.
+If the patient suffers from other chronic diseases, the pain may be so excruciating that the use of narcotic drugs is required, but doctors do not recommend the use of morphine.

-The duration of the pain attack ranges from several hours to two or three days, and in addition to painful spasms, severe vomiting is possible, which does not alleviate the patient's condition, frequent stools, flatulence and loss of appetite.
+The duration of a painful attack ranges from several hours to two to three days, and in addition to painful spasms, severe vomiting is possible, which does not alleviate the patient’s condition, frequent bowel movements, flatulence and loss of appetite.

 Background for the development of the disease

-According to recent estimates, at least 65% of cases of recurrent pancreatitis in a patient are also diagnosed with calculous, chronic or acute cholecystitis, obstructive jaundice, or hepatic colic.
-Particular attention should be paid to the treatment of cholelithiasis, if it has been detected.
-Studies have shown that it is the cause of chronic pancreatitis in only 3-8% of cases, but its presence is almost a 100% guarantee of triggering exacerbations and complications.
-Even the presence of a single stone in the gallbladder with a diameter of more than half a centimeter increases the risk of exacerbations of the recurrent form by four times.
-Therefore, the treatment of cholelithiasis should be given no less attention than pancreatitis itself (the pathogenesis, diagnosis and treatment of the disease are described in the proposed video presentation).
+According to recent estimates, in at least 65% of cases of recurrent pancreatitis, the patient is also diagnosed with calculous, chronic or acute cholecystitis, obstructive jaundice or hepatic colic.
+Particular attention should be paid to the treatment of cholelithiasis if it has been detected.
+Studies have shown that it is the cause of chronic pancreatitis in only 3-8% of cases, but its presence is an almost 100% guarantee of exacerbations and complications.
+Even the presence of one stone in the gallbladder with a diameter of more than half a centimeter increases the risk of exacerbations of the recurrent form four times.
+Therefore, the treatment of cholelithiasis should be given no less attention than pancreatitis itself (the pathogenesis, diagnosis and treatment of the disease is described in the proposed video presentation).

-Treatment of relapses involves only fasting for several days and taking painkillers.
-After the attack subsides, you can begin general therapy, including such important measures:
+Treatment of relapses involves exclusively fasting for several days and taking painkillers.
+After the attack subsides, general therapy can begin, including the following important measures:

-• a mandatory diet that excludes spicy, fatty and junk food, as well as alcohol;
+• a mandatory diet excluding spicy, fatty and unhealthy foods, as well as alcohol;

-• polyenzyme therapy, which helps the pancreas to produce the necessary substances for the digestion of food;
+• multienzyme therapy, which helps the pancreas produce the necessary substances for digesting food;

-• the use of antisecretory drugs that bind bile acids;
+• use of antisecretory drugs that bind bile acids;

 • analgesics that relieve symptoms.

-Despite the large number of modern drugs offered, most physicians are confident that it is impossible to cure chronic pancreatitis.
-Now the main research is turned towards the amazing properties of stem cells, and scientists are even engaged in growing the pancreas from them.
-However, before the application of such techniques in general medicine, there are still tens or even hundreds of years.
-Therefore, while there are no universal medicines, you need to treat yourself on your own, and most importantly, take care of your health.
+Despite the large number of modern drugs offered, most doctors are confident that it is impossible to cure chronic pancreatitis.
+Nowadays, the main research is focused on the amazing properties of stem cells, and scientists are even growing pancreas from them.
+However, the application of such techniques in general medicine is still tens, or even hundreds of years away.
+Therefore, while there are no universal medicines, you need to treat yourself yourself, and most importantly, take care of your health.

-- a progressive inflammatory-destructive lesion of the pancreas, leading to a violation of its external and intrasecretory function.
-With exacerbation of chronic pancreatitis, pain occurs in the upper abdomen and left hypochondrium, dyspeptic symptoms (nausea, vomiting, heartburn, bloating), yellowness of the skin and sclera.
-To confirm chronic pancreatitis, a study of digestive enzymes, ultrasound, ERCP, pancreatic biopsy is performed.
-The basic principles of therapy include adherence to a diet, taking medications (antispasmodics, hyposecretory, enzymatic and other drugs), in case of ineffectiveness - surgical treatment.
+– a progressive inflammatory-destructive lesion of the pancreas, leading to disruption of its external and intrasecretory function.
+With exacerbation of chronic pancreatitis, pain occurs in the upper abdomen and left hypochondrium, dyspepsia (nausea, vomiting, heartburn, bloating), yellowness of the skin and sclera.
+To confirm chronic pancreatitis, a study of digestive gland enzymes, ultrasound, RCP, and a biopsy of the pancreas are performed.
+The basic principles of therapy include following a diet, taking medications (antispasmodics, hyposecretory, enzyme and other drugs), and if ineffective, surgical treatment.

 General information

-Chronic pancreatitis is an inflammatory disease of the pancreas of a long relapsing course, characterized by a gradual pathological change in its cellular structure and the development of functional insufficiency.
+Chronic pancreatitis is an inflammatory disease of the pancreas with a long-term relapsing course, characterized by a gradual pathological change in its cellular structure and the development of functional failure.
 In gastroenterology, chronic pancreatitis accounts for 5-10% of all diseases of the digestive system.
-In developed countries, chronic pancreatitis has recently become “younger”, if earlier it was typical for people aged 45-55, now the peak incidence in women is 35 years of age.
+In developed countries, chronic pancreatitis has recently become “younger”; previously it was typical for people aged 45-55 years, but now the peak incidence in women is at 35 years of age.

 Men suffer from chronic pancreatitis somewhat more often than women; recently, the proportion of pancreatitis due to alcohol abuse has increased from 40 to 75 percent among the factors in the development of this disease.
-An increase in the occurrence of malignant neoplasms in the pancreas against the background of chronic pancreatitis was also noted.
-Increasingly, there is a direct connection between chronic pancreatitis and an increase in the incidence of diabetes mellitus.
+There has also been an increase in the occurrence of malignant neoplasms in the pancreas against the background of chronic pancreatitis.
+A direct connection between chronic pancreatitis and an increased incidence of diabetes mellitus is increasingly noted.

-Alcohol is directly toxic to the gland parenchyma factor.
-In cholelithiasis, inflammation results from the passage of infection from the bile ducts to the gland through the vessels of the lymphatic system, the development of hypertension of the biliary tract, or the direct reflux of bile into the pancreas.
+Alcohol is a directly toxic factor for the gland parenchyma.
+In case of cholelithiasis, inflammation becomes the result of the transfer of infection from the bile ducts to the gland through the vessels of the lymphatic system, the development of hypertension of the biliary tract, or the direct reflux of bile into the pancreas.

 Other factors contributing to the development of chronic pancreatitis: